 It isn’t uncommon for shareholders to take ad-hoc cash out of the corporation or to make personal purchases using the corporation’s cash or corporate credit card.
 While this does make it more difficult for the bookkeeper to keep track of the money coming in and out of the corporation, the shareholders can and often do this.

-However, many private corporations will have more than one shareholder, and having one shareholder withdraw cash from the business or pay for personal expenses using corporate cash or credit, can invite conflict between shareholders.
+However, many private corporations will have more than one shareholder.
+So, having one shareholder withdraw cash from the business or pay for personal expenses can invite conflict between shareholders.

-To keep things onside with the corporation, the CRA, and other shareholders, cash should only be withdrawn from the company through dividends or salaries.
+To keep things onside with the corporation, the CRA, and other shareholders, only withdraw cash from the company through dividends or salaries.

 Shareholder Loans: Corporate Liability & Shareholder Asset

-When shareholder(s) lend money to their corporations, it will create a liability on the corporation’s Balance Sheet, also known as the Statement of Net Position, and will be noted as a Shareholder Loan.
+When shareholder(s) lend money to their corporations, it creates a liability on the corporation’s Balance Sheet.
+This Statement of Net Position will be noted as a Shareholder Loan.

-Whether the shareholder loan will be under Current Liabilities or Long-term Liabilities on the Balance Sheet will depend on when the corporation and shareholder agree the Corporation’s shareholder loan will be paid back to the shareholder.
+Further, the loan will become Current Liabilities or Long-term Liabilities on the Balance Sheet.
+Its status will depend on when the corporation and shareholder agree to repayment of the Corporation’s loan by the shareholder.

-If the corporation plans to pay back the shareholder loan within one year, it will be shown under Current Liabilities on the Balance Sheet.
-If the shareholder loan is planned to be paid back over a period greater than one year, it will be shown under Long-term Liabilities on the Balance Sheet.
+If the corporation plans to pay back the loan within one year, it will appear under Current Liabilities on the Balance Sheet.
+If the term expends over a period greater than one year, it will show up under Long-term Liabilities on the Balance Sheet.

 Why Do Shareholders Lend Money to Corporations?

-There are a variety of reasons why shareholders would lend money to their corporations, and this guide will walk you through the two most common reasons.
+There are a variety of reasons why shareholders would lend money to their corporations.
+This guide will walk you through the two most common reasons.

 Cash for Operations

-The first and most obvious reason a shareholder would lend money to their corporation is if the corporation needs funds for operations.
-It’s common for new businesses to be short on cash when they first start operations.
+Obviously, a shareholder would lend money to their corporation if the corporation needs funds for operations.
+Commonly, new businesses fall short on cash when they first start operations.
 The business may have anticipated greater sales, fewer start-up costs, or when throughout the year, the demand for their products or services will decline.

-While a lack of cash flow is very common for a new business, it is a major business consideration for businesses of any age or maturity.
-If a corporation can’t pay its bills with the cash the business generates, it won’t be long before it is insolvent and ultimately bankrupt.
+While a lack of cash flow affects a new business, it is a major business consideration for businesses of any age or maturity.
+If a corporation can’t pay its bills with the cash the business generates, before long it could face insolvency and ultimately bankruptcy.

 Cash for Capital Investments

-The second reason shareholders lend money to their corporations is to help fund the purchase of capital assets.
-Investments in capital assets are intended to generate a return and cash flow for the corporation over time and help the corporation build wealth.
+Secondly, shareholders lend money to their corporations to help fund the purchase of capital assets.
+Investments in capital assets aim to generate a return and cash flow for the corporation over time and help the corporation build wealth.
 This value and wealth generation will lead to the main objective of any corporation, the maximization of shareholder wealth.

 Example of a shareholder loan to the corporation

-For example, a lawn care company decided to purchase a ride-on lawn mower for $6,000 which is anticipated to generate incremental revenue of $2,000 per month between May and August of each year.
-The operator of the lawn care company, who is also the only shareholder, believes this investment will allow their company to mow one additional lawn each day and is an excellent investment.
-Over time, the additional revenue from this one additional lawn mowed each day will pay for the initial investment and will generate more wealth for the operator/shareholder.
+For example, a lawn care company decided to purchase a ride-on lawn mower for $6,000, expecting to generate incremental revenue of $2,000 per month between May and August of each year.
+The operator, the only shareholder, believes this investment will allow their company to mow one additional lawn each day.
+Over time, the additional revenue will pay for the initial investment and generate more wealth.

-However, if the corporation is relatively new with limited financial history, it may not be able to get a traditional loan or line of credit to purchase the capital asset, the ride-on lawn mower.
-The owner could personally guarantee a loan from a bank, or they can use their own funds to lend to the corporation.
+However, if the corporation has limited financial history, it may not qualify for a traditional loan or line of credit for the purchase.
+The owner could personally guarantee a loan from a bank or use their own funds to lend to the corporation.

-The owner decides to use personal cash they have on hand to loan to their corporation, who will then use the funds to purchase the ride-on lawn mower on behalf of the corporation.
-The owner anticipates the corporation will be able to repay the shareholder loan at the end of three years.
+Say they decide to use personal cash as a loan to a corporation to purchase the ride-on lawn mower on behalf of the corporation.
+The owner anticipates the corporation will repay the loan at the end of three years.
 Below are journal entries for this example.

 Journal Entry #1: Loan to company